 The cocurricular requirement supports student involvement beyond the challenges of their major academic courses.
 Most qualifying activities fall into five broad categories:

 Students must participate in the program and fulfill a work requirement with a passing grade each term they are in residence at NMH.
-Work program supervisors rely on a grading system for the evaluation of a student’s attitude, dependability, performance, and punctuality at the job site.
+Work program supervisors rely on the grading system for the evaluation of a student’s attitude, dependability, performance, and punctuality at the job site.
 For example, students merit a grade of “satisfactory” when they are rarely absent or late and perform tasks adequately with minimal supervision.
-However, a student who receives a grade of “unsatisfactory” for any semester, including spring semester of the senior year, must correct this deficiency in accordance with the conditions listed in a current version of the Work Program Guidelines.
+However, a student who receives a grade of “unsatisfactory” for any term, including spring term of the senior year, must correct this deficiency in accordance with the conditions listed in the current version of the Work Program Guidelines.